steveloughran/formality/styleguide/styleguide.md

 CPUs may be 32-bit or 64-bit, x86, PPC, ARM or other parts.

-JVMs may be: the classic "sun" JVM; openjdk, IBM JDK, or other JVMs based off the sun source tree.
+JVMs may be: the classic "sun" JVM; OpenJDK, IBM JDK, or other JVMs based off the sun source tree.
 These tend to differ in

 * heap management.
 * non-standard libraries (`com.sun`, `com.ibm`, ...).
 Some parts of the code —in particularly the Kerberos support— has to use reflection to make use of these JVM-specific libraries.